amblina/katacoda-scenarios/tutorial2/step4.md

 2. Create a file that contains the first 10 lines of `numbers.txt` 5 times.

-3. Create a file that contains teh first 10 lines and last 10 lines of `numbers.txt`
+3. Create a file that contains the first 10 lines and last 10 lines of `numbers.txt`